nikolanovoselec/m365-mcp-server/TECHNICAL.md

 ### 7. Empty Props State Ambiguity

 **Problem Description**:
-In our implementation, an empty or null `props` object can occur in multiple scenarios: during the discovery phase (legitimate), after authentication failure (error state), or when props are lost during context passing (bug).
+In the implementation, an empty or null `props` object can occur in multiple scenarios: during the discovery phase (legitimate), after authentication failure (error state), or when props are lost during context passing (bug).
 This ambiguity makes it difficult to distinguish between intentional unauthenticated access and actual errors.
-The lack of explicit state indicators forces us to infer the context from other signals, leading to fragile code that can fail in unexpected ways.
+The lack of explicit state indicators requires inferring the context from other signals, leading to fragile code that can fail in unexpected ways.

 **Technical Impact**: